idfy-io/docs/dealer/README.md

 * Via the dashboard you have full control over your customers accounts from logs, invoicing to api access.
 * Choose to bill your customers your self or let Idfy bill your customers for you.

+### Onboarding

+Idfy have a automatic onboarding solution for that dealers also could use

 To become a dealer contact [sales@idfy.io](mailto:sales@idfy.io)